sictweb/web700/notes/week07.md

 When we use the `id` as a selector, we prefix it with the `#` symbol.
 Notice that the HTML does *not* use the `#` symbol though.

-### Contextual Selectors
+#### Contextual Selectors

-Another common way to write selectors is to use the position of elements in the DOM.
+Another common way to write selectors is to use the position (context) of elements.
 The *context selector* indicates the context, or placement/nesting (i.e., determined by the parent node) of the element.